katlande/Enrichment_By_Permutations/Expression_Enrichment.md

+# Expression Library Enrichment

-# This script is for running permutation tests for gene expression enrichment within a subset of genes against the genomic background.
+## This script is for running permutation tests for gene expression enrichment within a subset of genes against the genomic background.

 ### The function below requires three parameters: